Trendit-website/Trendit-api/backend/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension used to handle cross-origin requests from our frontend server.

+### Response Structure:

+**Every API endpoint ensures a consistent response structure comprising:**

+- `status` (string): Signifying the request outcome, either "success" or "failed".
+- `message` (string): A message that conveys supplementary information regarding the request status
+- `status_code` (integer): Represents the HTTP status code, reflecting the success or failure of the request.

+These elements are foundational across all endpoints.
+For endpoint-specific details, refer to the individual documentation sections.

 ### Sending Form Data

 Some endpoints will be recieving form data instead of the tranditional JSON data sent with every request.